 Near Northeast Harbor in Hancock County, Maine — The American Northeast (New England)

 Location.
-44° 18.733′ N, 68° 17.115′ W. Marker is near Northeast Harbor, Maine, in Hancock County.
-Marker can be reached from Maine Route 3 half a mile north of Touch for map.
-Marker is located near the Brown Mountain carriage road trailhead.
+44° 19.104′ N, 68° 18.373′ W. Marker is near Northeast Harbor, Maine, in Hancock County.
+Marker is on Sargeant Drive, on the right when traveling south.
+Marker is at a small roadside pullout.
+Touch for map.
 Marker is in this post office area: Northeast Harbor ME 04662, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Seawater Bay (a few steps from this marker); Carriage Roads - Building the Roads (approx. 1.1 miles away); Joseph T. Musetti Jr. Veterans Memorial Park Carriage Roads - The Gate Lodges (approx. 2.6 miles away); Gateway to Acadia (approx. 2.7 miles away); Drink in the View (approx. 2.8 miles away); Granite Foundations (approx. 2.8 miles away); Glacial Freight (approx. 3.1 miles away).
 Touch for a list and map of all markers in Northeast Harbor.

 More about this marker.
 Marker is part of Acadia National Park interpretive wayside exhibits.

 Also see . . .
 Acadia National Park.
 (Submitted on April 15, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)